emsaw721/wolf-sparkles/README.md

 [License](#license)

 ## Installation
-In order to run this application, the user must install the <a href="https://www.npmjs.com/package/inquirer">Inquirer</a>package and the <a href="https://www.npmjs.com/package/jest">Jest</a> package in order to collect user input and run a suit of tests, respectively.
+In order to run this application, the user must install the <a href="https://www.npmjs.com/package/inquirer">Inquirer</a> package and the <a href="https://www.npmjs.com/package/jest">Jest</a> package in order to collect user input and run a suite of tests, respectively.

 ## Usage
 First, the user will invoke the application using node index.